thinkshout/feeding-texas/get-involved/hunters.md

 ---
 Help us fight hunger and promote environmental stewardship!

 Hunters for the Hungry provides over nine million servings of lean venison annually to hungry families.
 Through the program, hunters can donate legally tagged, field-dressed deer at [participating meat processors](list).
-For a nominal fee, the processor will prepare and package the venison for distribution to local hunger relief agencies such as food banks and food pantries.
+The processor prepares and packages the venison for distribution to local hunger relief agencies such as food banks and food pantries.
 Here's how you can help:

 **Hunters**
 > Bring your legally tagged, field-dressed white tail or mule deer to a [participating meat processor](list).
 There will be a nominal processing fee (~$40) to compensate the processor for their labor.
 You will receive a receipt for your donation, which may be tax-deductible.
 If your local meat processor is not a Hunters for the Hungry participant, ask them to sign up!